skinnerjc/inspect_proxmox_sandbox/README.md

 Environment cleanup is partially implemented.
 There is no way to tag all the resources created by a particular eval.
 Therefore the cleanup process for `inspect sandbox cleanup proxmox` will delete all VMs tagged `inspect` and any SDN zones they were in.

+## Versioning

+The project follows [semantic versioning](https://semver.org/) and is aiming for a 1.0 release.
+Until then, backward-compatibility is not guaranteed.

 ## Feature Roadmap